gatk555/simavr/README.md

 <I>reset</I>
 are supported.
 <P>
-This fork has added support for the standard avr-gcc command,
+This fork has added support for the standard avr-gcc commands
 <PRE>
+  load
   info io_registers
 </PRE>
-for displaying I/O register names and values and
+for loading flash memory from a file and for displaying I/O register names and values.
+Also
 <PRE>
   monitor ior hex-base-address register-count
 </PRE>